Optimizing BioChar for Soil Health and Plant Growth

 The Biochar should ideally be placed near the soil’s surface in the root zone, where the bulk of nutrient cycling and uptake by plants takes place.
 In cases of new landscaping or construction areas, deeper placement is preferable.
 The likelihood of wind erosion is significantly reduced when pre-mixed with compost, watered down and thoroughly incorporated into the soil.

 Please Note: Biochar is not a fertiliser, but rather a nutrient carrier and a habitat for microorganisms.
-First of all, Biochar needs to be inoculated (charged) to become biologically active in order to efficiently utilize its soil-enhancing properties.
+Our Biochar is like a high performance battery which must be fully charged before you can use it.
+First of all, Biochar needs to be inoculated (charged) to become biologically active in order to efficiently utilise its soil-enhancing properties.
 There are numerous methods of activating and producing substrates similar to terra preta aside from mixing Biochar with compost.
 Biochar can also be mixed with liquid manures (Compost Tea) and applied as a slurry.

 Another important feature regarding the particular nutrient dynamics of Biochar is its high cation exchange capacity (CEC).
 The CEC is a measure of the ability to bind positively charged ions (cations) on Biochar’s surface and make them available later, under appropriate conditions, to plants and microorganisms.
 While CEC depends on the surface of Biochar, it is also a chemical value, which increases through oxygen and contact with the soil and reaches its maximum value only after some time.
 A high CEC prevents the leaching of mineral nutrients, such as organic nutrients, and assures high nutrient availability.
 Further, a high CEC also binds toxic molecules, thereby protecting the soil.